Find the Right Saddle for Your Yamaha® Acoustic Guitar

 With a B compensated with slanted bass saddle at a three degree saddle slot angle, the D string also sits in the center of the saddle; however, notice that the treble e and G strings sit forward toward the soundhole, while the B, A, and bass E strings sit back further toward the bridge pins.
 Because of this compensation difference, replacing a center line non-compensated saddle with a B compensated with slanted bass saddle will affect intonation on several strings, not just the B. While you might improve intonation for some strings, it may worsen it for others.

-B Compensated with Slanted Bass
+Compensated B with Slanted Bass – 75 mm Length

 Center Line B Compensated